-Christopher Dilts is an associate at SIMPSONWIGLE LAW, focusing on all areas of workplace law, including drafting employment contracts and policies, wrongful dismissal, human rights, disability management, collective bargaining, and grievance arbitration.
+Christopher Dilts is a partner at SimpsonWigle LAW, focusing on all areas of workplace law, including drafting employment contracts and policies, wrongful dismissal, human rights, disability management, collective bargaining, and grievance arbitration.

 Representing both employers and employees, Christopher has appeared in all levels of court in Ontario as well as a number of tribunals including the Ontario Labour Relations Board and the Human Rights Tribunal of Ontario, where he successfully argued a landmark case concerning family status discrimination.